Gilda Dent

 Gilda Dent (née Gold), occasionally referred to as Grace, is a fictional character who has appeared in Batman comic books since Detective Comics #66 (August 1942).
 Associated with her fiancé (later husband) Harvey Dent, who becomes the criminal mastermind Two-Face, she has since been a recurring character throughout various Batman stories involving him.
-Her largest role is in the Jeph Loeb and Tim Sale collaboration Batman: The Long Halloween and she was voiced by Julie Nathanson in the animated adaptation.
-Her role as Dent's fiancé in Christopher Nolan's The Dark Knight was instead filled by the original character of Rachel Dawes, portrayed by Katie Holmes, and Maggie Gyllenhaal.
+Her largest role is in the Jeph Loeb and Tim Sale collaboration Batman: The Long Halloween, where she became the criminal known as Holiday, a serial killer who killed members of Gotham City's crime families in correlation with holidays in the yearly calendar.

+In The Dark Knight trilogy, Gilda's role is filled by the original character Rachel Dawes, portrayed by Katie Holmes and Maggie Gyllenhaal, and she was voiced by Julie Nathanson in the animated film adaptation of Batman: The Long Halloween.

 Fictional character biography

 Pre-Crisis

-In her first appearance Gilda Gold is the fiancée of Harvey Kent (later renamed Dent), the brilliant and handsome district attorney of Gotham City.
+In her first appearance, Gilda Gold is the fiancée of Harvey Kent (later renamed Dent), the brilliant and handsome district attorney of Gotham City.
 Gangster Boss Maroni throws acid in Harvey's face during Maroni's trial, scarring half of his face and warping his mind.
 Because Gilda is a sculptor, Harvey believes that she worships beauty; therefore (in Dent's mind), neither she—nor anyone else—could ever love or accept a person with such a monstrously "hideous" face as his.
 Gilda creates a bust of Harvey, which he smashes with a mallet to symbolize his new, ruined self.
 Even as Two-Face begins a dual career of crime and Robin Hood-style philanthropy, however, he still longs passionately for Gilda, and she for him.

 In Detective Comics #80 (1943), she is in the audience when Two-Face and his gang try to rob a classical concert.
 Gilda follows Two-Face to his hideout, just as Batman and Robin burst in.
 When Two-Face, having the drop on the Caped Crusader, pulls his gun and opens fire upon his former ally, Gilda leaps in front of the bullet.
 Pleading to Harvey that she had to make him "understand… before it was too late…", she passes out, shocking Two-Face into thinking he's killed her.
 Two-Face turns himself in and Gilda is sent to the hospital.

 When Two-Face learns from the doctors that Gilda has lost the will to live, he vows to give up his life of crime.
 After a final tussle with the last of his men, he undergoes plastic surgery and is released from jail after one year.
 His face and sanity restored, Harvey Kent promises to finally marry Gilda.

 In Superman Family #211, Harvey Kent (causing confusion with the name of Clark Kent) and Gilda attend the wedding of Bruce Wayne and Selina Kyle (the now-retired Catwoman).
 It is presumed that this version of Harvey and Gilda live happily ever after.